-- (1) a description of interim measures implemented; - summaries of characterization, field screening, monitoring, sampling, and analytical results and other data generated as part of the IM investigation(s); - (3) summaries of all problems encountered during IM investigation(s); - (4) summaries of accomplishments and/or effectiveness of interim measures; and, - (5) copies of all relevant laboratory/monitoring data, maps, logs, and other related information.
+- (1) a description of interim measures implemented; - (2) summaries of results; - (3) summaries of all problems encountered during IM investigations; - (4) summaries of accomplishments and/or effectiveness of interim measures; and, - (5) copies of all relevant laboratory/monitoring data, maps, logs, and other related information.

-IV.I.5 Corrective Action Investigations
+IV.H.5 Corrective Action Investigations

-IV.I.5.a Investigation Work Plan
+IV.H.5.a Investigation Work Plan

-IV.I.5.a.i Investigation Work Plan Submittal
+IV.H.5.a.i Investigation Work Plan Submittal

-The Permittee shall submit to NMED Investigation Work Plans for the SWMUs and AOCs identified in Attachment F (List of HWMUs, SWMUs and AOCs) in accordance with the schedule set forth in Permit Attachment E (Compliance Schedule).
+The Permittee shall submit to NMED Investigation Work Plans for the SWMUs and AOCs identified in Attachment G (SWMUs and AOCs) in accordance with the schedule set forth in Permit Attachment E (Compliance Schedule).

-IV.I.5.a.ii Investigation Work Plan Requirements
+IV.H.5.a.ii Investigation Work Plan Requirements

-Investigation Work Plans shall meet the requirements specified in Permit Section IV.M (Reporting Requirements).
-Investigation Work Plans shall include schedules of implementation and completion of specific actions necessary to determine the nature and extent of contamination and the potential pathways of above- and below-ground contaminant releases to the air, soils and rock, surface water, and groundwater.
-The Permittee shall provide sufficient justification and associated documentation that a release is not probable or has already been characterized if a unit or a media/pathway associated with a unit (e.g., groundwater, surface water, soil, subsurface gas, or air) is not included in an Investigation Work Plan.
+Investigation Work Plans shall meet the requirements specified in Permit Section IV.L (Reporting Requirements).
+Investigation Work Plans shall include schedules of implementation and completion of specific actions necessary to determine the nature and extent of contamination and the potential pathways of contaminant releases to the air, soil, surface water, and ground water.
+The Permittee shall provide sufficient justification and associated documentation that a release is not probable or has already been characterized if a unit or a media/pathway associated with a unit (ground water, surface water, soil, subsurface gas, or air) is not included in an Investigation Work Plan.
 Such deletions of a unit, medium, or pathway from the work plan(s) are subject to the approval of the NMED.
-The Permittee shall provide sufficient written justification for any omissions or deviations from the minimum requirements specified in Permit Section IV.M (Reporting Requirements).
+The Permittee shall provide sufficient written justification for any omissions or deviations from the minimum requirements specified in Permit Section IV.L (Reporting Requirements).
 Such omissions or deviations are subject to the approval of the NMED.
 In addition, Investigation Work Plans shall include all investigations necessary to ensure compliance with 40 CFR § 264.101.

-IV.I.5.a.iii Historical Documents
+IV.H.5.a.iii Historical Documents

-If required by NMED, the Permittee shall submit to the NMED a summary of the historical information and assessment of potential contaminant releases relating to each unit in conjunction with the unit-specific Investigation Work Plan including the most complete, legible, extant (i.e., existing) copies of all associated photographic imprints, maps, figures, drawings, tables, attachments, enclosures, appendices and other relevant supporting documentation.
+The Permittee shall submit to the NMED a summary of the historical information and assessment of potential contaminant releases relating to each unit in conjunction with the unit-specific Investigation Work Plan including the most complete, legible, extant (i.e., existing) copies of all associated photographic imprints, maps, figures, drawings, tables, attachments, enclosures, appendices and other relevant supporting documentation.
 Such summaries shall be submitted as separate documents and not as part of the site-specific Investigation Work Plans.

-IV.I.5.a.iv Investigation Work Plan Implementation
+IV.H.5.a.iv Investigation Work Plan Implementation